ROBMYERS1856/University-of-Minnesota-/week6/week6_homework.md

-## Week 6 Homework Submission File: Advanced Bash - Owning the System
+## Rob Myers Week 6 Homework Submission File: Advanced Bash - Owning the System

 Please edit this file by adding the solution commands on the line below the prompt.